chili-publish/studio-sdk/README.md

 ## Overview

-This repository includes the studio-sdk, the SDK is used to plugin to the CHILI publisher API and will handle the communication between integrations (workspace, etc) and editor engine.
+Welcome to our repository, which houses the Studio-SDK, a critical component designed to seamlessly integrate with GraFx Studio.
+This SDK plays a pivotal role in facilitating communication between various integrations such as workspaces and the core editor engine.

-The goal for the SDK is to be as lightweight as possible.
-We don’t want to store state in here, that would be hard to maintain and keep in sync with the engine.
-In general the SDK is an abstraction layer for the editor engine, providing a fixed API for the integrators, and flexibility for the engine to evolve.
+Our primary objective with this SDK is to maintain its lightweight nature.
+We are committed to avoiding state storage within the SDK, as it can complicate maintenance and synchronization with the engine.
+Essentially, the SDK serves as an abstraction layer for the editor engine.
+It delivers a consistent API for integrators while providing the engine with the flexibility to grow and adapt.

-Conceptually you can think of the SDK - Editor Engine relation as a client - server relation.
-The SDK will issue requests to the engine and expects a certain result.
-The other way around the analogy with WebSockets could be used to define how data flows from the engine to the SDK (and eventually consumers of the SDK).
+To better understand the relationship between the SDK and the Studio Engine, consider it analogous to a client-server relationship.
+The SDK makes requests to the engine and anticipates specific results.
+Conversely, the data flow from the engine to the SDK (and ultimately, to the SDK consumers) can be likened to the operation of WebSockets.

+Please refer to the architecture diagram below for a visual representation of this interaction:

 ![architecture diagram](https://user-images.githubusercontent.com/956362/155481965-1d2fe57b-11ec-4327-bbc3-5b4e03a01f28.png)

+We warmly invite developers to explore, utilize, and contribute to this project.
+Your involvement will help us to continually refine and enhance our SDK, ensuring it remains a robust, reliable, and efficient tool for all GraFx Studio integrations.

 ## Getting started